veniamin-ilmer/better-standards/base-6/README.md

 I hence will be trying to promote the heximal number system to others.

-I will be relearning the multiplication table in radix 6, and learning anything else I could about the heximal number system.
+I will start by learning the multiplication table in using the heximal base system.
+I've already [created a quizlet page to start learning](https://quizlet.com/305883769/multiplying-base-6-result-up-to-100-flash-cards/).